France country profile

 1815 - Napoleon defeated in Battle of Waterloo; monarchy re-established.

-1914-18 World War I - Massive casualties in trenches in north-east France; 1.3 million Frenchmen are killed and many more wounded by the end of the war.
+1914-18 First World War - Massive casualties in trenches in north-east France; 1.3 million Frenchmen are killed and many more wounded by the end of the war.

 1946-58 - Fourth Republic is marked by economic reconstruction and the start of the process of independence for many of France's colonies.

-1957 - France joins West Germany and other European nations in the forming of the European Economic Community (EEC).
+1957 - France joins West Germany and other European nations in the forming of the European Economic Community (EEC), now known as the European Union.

 1958 - Charles De Gaulle returns to power on back of Algerian crisis and founds the Fifth Republic, with a stronger presidency.